smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/13 - Set Operations.md

 ---------------------------------------------------------------------

-`EXCEPT` will return the records in the table in the first statement that do not exist in the second statement below it.
+`EXCEPT` returns the records in the table in the first statement that do not exist in the second statement below it.
 Some SQL languages use `MINUS` or `DIFFERENCE` instead of `EXCEPT`.

 ```sql
 SELECT ID, Fruit FROM ##TableA